AppWerft/Ti.PinchView/README.md

 This is fork of the module of Joaquín Lovera <img src="https://avatars3.githubusercontent.com/u/4253527?s=460&v=4" width=50 />

-Only the iOS version of TiView has apinch event.
+Only the iOS version of TiView has a pinch event.
 With this event you can use it for android too.
-In my last project I use it in addition to Ti.CanvasView to zoom the chart.
+In my last project I use it in addition to Ti.CanvasView to zoom a solr facet driven chart.

 ## Usage